a2s-institute/kelo_tulip/README.md

 ### Finding dynamic libraries

-If using Ubuntu 18 or newer (with ROS Melodic or Noetic), running the setcap command as described above can cause the executable to not find all dynamic libraries anymore.
+In newer ROS verxions running the setcap command as described above can cause the executable to not find all dynamic libraries anymore.
 This is because the dynamic linker works in a "secure-execution mode" when the capabilities of a program changed, in which it ignores most environment variables such as LD_LIBRARY_PATH.
 A typical error after starting reads like this:

 ```
 devel/lib/kelo_tulip/platform_driver: error while loading shared libraries: libtf2_ros.so: cannot open shared object file: No such file or directory